 Scott dove right in, supporting factory layout design in order to increase efficiency and avoid any future issues during processing.
 In an effort to diversify production of nutritious foods for Zambians, Scott worked with Java Foods to manufacture a Corn Soy Blend (CSB) product called eeZee Supa Cereal, which is fortified with essential vitamins and minerals, and is now being produced at over 300,000 metric tonnes per year.

 “For small companies like this, you really need some technical support, especially if you want to compete with big companies with big budgets.
 We can’t usually get such support or send for a shelf life analysis because it is too expensive.
 This partnership has helped bring experts to the field to help us understand the best way for us to operate,” said Farayi Muzofa, Production Manager at Java Foods.

-After working with SAFE, VALID nutrition is implementing a strategy to make its Ready-to-Use Therapeutic Foods available in retail markets for the first time.
+After working with SAFE, VALID nutrition is implementing a strategy to make its Ready-to-Use Complementary Foods available in retail markets for the first time.

 Malawi: VALID Nutrition